-The main reason for my travel in Turkey, in July and August 2019, was to spend several weeks on the beach, in some of Turkey’s most popular summer resorts.
+The main reason for my travel in Turkey was to spend several weeks on the beach, in some of Turkey’s most popular summer resorts.
 However, the second reason was to explore the Ottoman heritage and that’s why I went to Istanbul, Bursa and Konya.
 These three cities, but also some other ones, are the richest in Ottoman history.
 I’ve already written about Istanbul and Bursa.
 They are really the best places where you can learn about the Ottoman Empire.
 But, can we talk about Ottoman Izmir?

 Well, the answer is yes and no!